Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 ###### Step 3: Modify *alluxio-configMap.yaml.template*.

-Now that your pods know how to talk to your HDFS service, you need to update `-Dalluxio.master.journal.folder` and `alluxio.master.mount.table.root.ufs` to point them to the correct HDFS destination.
+Now that your pods know how to talk to your HDFS service, you need to update `alluxio.master.journal.folder` and `alluxio.master.mount.table.root.ufs` to point them to the correct HDFS destination.

-You will also see the `alluxio.underfs.hdfs.configuration` that is pointing to the Kubernetes Secret you just created.
+You will also see `alluxio.underfs.hdfs.configuration` is pointing to the Kubernetes Secret you just created.

 ### Access the Web UI